-The Church of the Monastery of Saint Peter of Ferreira is one of the most elaborate monuments of the Portuguese Romanesque.
+The Church of the Monastery of Saint Peter of Ferreira is one of the most elaborate and expressive monuments of the Portuguese Romanesque.

 However, its origins are much older, presumably from the 10th century, as stated in the reference made to it in the will of Mumadona Dias, from 959.

 Nothing remains from this period in the temple’s construction since the oldest elements are related to the original Romanesque church, built between the late 11th and early 12th century.

 In the 13th century, between 1258 and 1293, the Monastery was integrated into the Order of the Clerics Regular, extinct in the 15th century, when it no longer belonged to the clergy and was transferred with the attached lands and property to the Chamber of the Bishop of Porto.

 ARCHITECTURE AND FURNITURE

 The main portal is embedded in the pentagonal body.
 Its pierced archivolts [circular combs] have been compared to both those on the Gate of the Bishop of the Cathedral of Zamora, the Church of Saint Martin of Salamanca, and decorative Arabic art in Seville from the second half of the 12th century.

 The Church of Ferreira gathers façades and sculptural motifs from several geographic origins and stonemasons’ workshops: Zamora-Compostela, Coimbra-Porto and Braga-Unhão.
 One such motif is the representation of minstrels [artists] in one of the capitals of the chancel.

 Annexed to the main façade is the ruin of a funerary galilee, of which very few examples are left in Portugal.